facebook/create-react-app/packages/react-scripts/template/README.md

 These environment variables can be useful for displaying information conditionally based on where the project is deployed or consuming sensitive data that lives outside of version control.

-First, you need to have environment variables defined, which can vary between OSes.
-For example, let's say you wanted to consume a secret defined in the environment inside a `<form>`:
+First, you need to have environment variables defined.
+For example, let’s say you wanted to consume a secret defined in the environment inside a `<form>`:

 ```jsx
 render() {